 3. When certain modifications have effect

-(1) The modifications prescribed in Part 2, Part 3, Part 5, Part 6 Division 2 and Part 7 have effect on and from 1 July 2003.
+(1) Subject to this regulation, the modifications prescribed in Part 3, Part 5, Part 6 Division 2 and Part 7 have effect on and from 1 July 2003.

 (2) The modifications prescribed in Part 4 have effect on and from 9 April 2006 and prevail over the modifications in the Commonwealth Places (Mirror Taxes Administration) Regulations 2002 Part 5 to the extent of any inconsistency.

+(3) The modifications prescribed in Part 2 have effect on and from 1 July 2008.

+(4) The modification in regulation 29 has effect on and from 25 June 2010.

+(5) The modifications in regulation 47 have effect on and from 1 July 2008.

+Note for this regulation:

-Note: Modifications prescribed for the purposes of section 7(2) of the Act may be expressed to take effect from a date that is earlier than the date on which the modifications are published in the Gazette, see section 7(3) of the Act.
+Modifications prescribed for the purposes of section 7(2) of the Act may be expressed to take effect from a date that is earlier than the date on which the modifications are published in the Gazette, see section 7(3) of the Act.

+[Regulation 3 amended: Gazette 7 Dec 2012 p.
+5999.]

 4. Modification of State taxing laws

 (1) For the purposes of section 7(2) of the Act, each State taxing law is taken to be modified to the extent necessary to give effect to subregulation (2).